Monday, July 25, 2011

 25.07.11.
 Steel mesh fence cordon.
 Snowy, serial quake trashed Knox Presbyterian Church, Bealey Ave / Victoria St, post June 13 quake

-Snow blowing in my face, my glasses already removed, I trekked down snowy Victoria St to Fidelity Assurance, being demolished, a digger picking at snowy ruins.
+Snow blowing in my face, my glasses already removed, I trekked down snowy Victoria St to Fidelity Assurance, being demolished, a digger picking at snowy-ruins.
 It was the only active demolition I saw that day.
-Not much going on in snowy CBD, most businesses closed by quakes or snow.
+Not much going on in the snowy-CBD, most businesses were closed by quakes or snow.

-Leah had postponed her seminar to aspiring teachers & Luke's tech lectures were postponed too, next day as well.
-Due to icy roads, bosses gave quake & snow shocked employees a long weekend.
+Leah postponed her seminar to aspiring teachers & Luke's polytech lectures were postponed too, next day as well.
+Due to icy roads, bosses gave employees a long-weekend.

 25.07.11.
 Steel mesh fence cordon.
 Orange digger, snowy, Fidelity Assurance demolition site, Victoria St, post June 13 quake

-Pedestrians I passed in the snow greeted heartily, enjoying the novelty of snow, & clean, fresh air, like me.
+Pedestrians I passed in the snow greeted heartily, enjoying the novelty of snow, & clean, fresh air.
 Much better than sludging through grey quakemire for so long after quakes.
-Although my legs & feet were wet & SUV hoons splashed heavy snow slush on pedestrians while driving by, CBD's quakescapes were spectacular: thickly snowed streets, snowy ghosts.
+Although my legs & feet were wet & SUV-hoons splashed heavy snow slush on pedestrians while driving by, CBD's quakescapes were spectacular: thickly snowed streets, snowy ghosts.

 25.07.11.
 Snowy Costas Taverna, closed, Victoria St, post June 13 quake